paulio11/P5-Pokebox/README.md

 - `FetchPokemonList()`, which retrieves a list of the 1,010 current Pokémon from the PokéAPI's _pokemon_ endpoint.
 - `FetchSpeciesData()`, which fetches species data for a Pokémon from the PokéAPI's _pokemon-species_ endpoint.
 - `FetchPokemonData()`, a comprehensive function that takes either a query or a list as arguments and retrieves data from two PokéAPI endpoints.
 It returns data based on processing time, results, or errors received.
 The file contains detailed comments explaining the function's implementation.
-Please refer to the file for more information.
+Please refer to the file for more detailed information.

 ### Other